montao/kth-kexjobb/README.md

 # kexjobb

-The repository contains the SMV code for model-checking and the project report.
+The repository contains the SMV code for UART, CPU and RAM model-checking.